 El Orquidario

-A unique thing to do in Estepona is to visit El Orquidario, located a short walk from the main part of the old town.
-The orchid house is home to over 1000 species of orchids from all parts of the world and visitors can take a self-guided tour inside for just €3.
+One of the most unique things to do in Estepona is to visit El Orquidario, located a short walk from the main part of the old town.
+The orchid house is home to over 1000 species of orchids from all parts of the world and visitors can take a self-guided tour inside for a small fee.
 If you’re not the type of person who enjoys looking at plants though, I would still recommend walking to El Orquidario to take a look at its impressive architecture from the outside.

 Go mural hunting